 Acetylcholine is the primary brain chemical involved with memory and learning.

-Dopamine is linked to motivation, productivity, and your “pleasure-reward” system.
+Dopamine is linked to motivation, productivity, mood, and your “pleasure-reward” system.

 One study comparing citicoline to several popular nootropics concluded that it improved memory and cognition as well as the study drug piracetam.
 (12)